-An Active Club!
+The Active Club!

 Our home (QTH) is within Fort Purbrook, the most easterly of the forts along the ridgeline of Portsdown Hill.
 We welcome visitors seeking amateur radio clubs in Hampshire, Dorset, Wiltshire, Surrey, and West Sussex.

-Are we for You?
+Are We for You?

-Amateur Radio Club Member: Peter G4NKX, operating during a Summer Field Weekend
+Amateur Radio Club Member: Peter G4NKX, operating during a Summer Field Weekend.

-Amateur Radio: offering more features than CB (Citizens Band) Radio; affiliated with the Radio Society of Great Britain (RSGB), RNARS (No. 4976) and FISTS (No. 17010), with World Castles Award (No. G-00394).
+FPARC Amateur Radio: a hobby offering more features than CB (Citizens Band) Radio; affiliated with the Radio Society of Great Britain (RSGB), RNARS (No. 4976) and FISTS (No. 17010), with World Castles Award (No. G-00394).

 Club Features